 Stridor is a high-pitched, predominantly inspiratory sound.
-It is most commonly associated with acute disorders, such as foreign body aspiration but can be due to more chronic disorders, such as tracheomalacia.
+It is most commonly associated with acute disorders, such as foreign body aspiration Esophageal Foreign Bodies Food and a variety of other swallowed objects can become impacted in the esophagus.
+Esophageal foreign bodies cause dysphagia and sometimes lead to perforation.
+Diagnosis is clinical, but imaging... read more , but can be due to more chronic disorders, such as tracheomalacia.

-Most causes manifest acutely, but some patients present with chronic or recurrent symptoms (see Table: Some Causes of Stridor).
+Most causes manifest acutely, but some patients present with chronic or recurrent symptoms (see table ).

 The most common causes of acute stridor in children include